-- Provide individual entrances to units that open onto the street or open space. - Locate building service activities and parking away from the public realm and public view. - Provide appropriate sidewalks across driveways. - Allow a sufficient setback from the curb for adequate Planting/Furnishing Zone (approximately 8 feet) and Pedestrian Zone (approximately 10 feet), and Frontage Zone of approximate depth to provide privacy for ground floor units; and spillover activities, seating and additional planting along non-residential frontages.
+- Provide individual entrances to units that open onto the street or open space. - Locate building service activities and parking away from the public realm and public view. - Provide appropriate sidewalks across driveways. - Allow a sufficient setback from the curb for adequate Planting/Furnishing Zone with seating and additional planting along non-residential frontages, a Pedestrian Zone for all users and spillover activities, and a Frontage Zone to provide privacy for ground floor units.